8shashank/dropbox_clone/REVIEW.md

     suggestion would be to uninstall these modules.
 This could be accomplished by removing require statements and running npm uninstall <module> commands
 4. It could be useful to find the IP address to put into the url.
-I would use a similar implementation to what I used in my own feature, however I would implement it in
+I would use a similar implementation to what I used in my own feature, however I would implement it in the http-server file.
- 5. Further explanation of web interface
+ 5. Finally, I found the web interface to be confusing with the exposed hashes.
+I think finding a way to safely remove this from the module could be beneficial, especially for the lay user.
+This is something I don't know how to fix myself, so I will add comments of possible suggestions.